otaviof/godutch-gem/README.md

 At the end on `run` method we delegate this code to be executed via `GoDutch`, which in fact behaves in a similar way to a application server.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt that will allow you to experiment.

 ## Contributing